To review our previous Terms of Service Data Processing Addendum, you can find it here.

 The purpose of this Data Processing Addendum (“DPA”) is to set out Ziflow’s obligations relating to the Personal Data processed by it in the provision of the Service to the Customer pursuant to the Contract.

-Defined terms used in the Terms of Service shall have the same meaning where used in this DPA unless otherwise defined herein.
+Defined terms used in the Master Subscription Agreement shall have the same meaning where used in this DPA unless otherwise defined herein.

 Appropriate Safeguards means such legally enforceable mechanism(s) for transfers of Personal Data as may be permitted under Data Protection Laws from time to time.